 Adding debt too quickly can lead to bigger debt troubles.
 Taking on too many accounts at one time can make it hard to keep up with all your payments.
 You may end up overextended and damage your credit by missing payments.

 Each time you apply for new credit, an inquiry is made to your credit report to determine whether you qualify.
 These inquiries count for 10% of your credit score and can cause you to lose a few credit score points.

 Can a Poor Mix of Credit Hurt Your Credit Score?

 Your experience with different types of credit is only a small part of your credit score.
-Mix of credit is only 10% of your FICO score and plays a bigger role in your credit score when you don’t have much other information on your credit report.
+The mix of credit accounts for only 10% of your total FICO score.
+However, this 10% can cause an impact and play a bigger role when you don’t have much other information on your credit report.

 A few other factors have a more significant role in your FICO credit score.
 Payment history is 35% of your credit score.
 The amount of debt you’re carrying is 30% and the length of your credit history is 15%.

 The VantageScore, which is another credit score some lenders use, combines a mix of credit with the duration of credit and percent of credit being used.

 Not having a mix of credit won’t necessarily cause you to have bad credit.
 As long as you’re paying your existing accounts on time, your credit score will improve as you gain a solid positive payment history.
 However, you may not be able to achieve a credit score of 800 or higher until you have multiple types of credit on your credit report.